Christian Liberal Arts

-At Tokyo Christian University, we study the Bible and theology within the context of the Liberal Arts, and we study the Liberal Arts within the context of a Christian world view.
+At Tokyo Christian University, we study the Bible and theology within the context of liberal arts, and we study liberal arts within the context of a Christian world view.
 Why do we do this?
 How does such an education enable effective Christian living?
-And what exactly are the “Liberal Arts?”

-First, because Christians believe that God created all things in heaven and on earth.
-All truth, as the cliché goes, is God’s truth.
+First, a liberal arts education, truly pursued, can be a form of Christian worship.
+Christians believe that God created all things in heaven and on earth.
 God created richly, with enormous variety.
-For a thousand years, Christians have discovered, time and again, that studying a spectrum of the liberal arts gives the student at least a hint of the majesty and diversity of God’s creation and, thus, of God’s own greatness.
-A liberal arts education, truly pursued, can be a form of Christian worship and prayer.
+For a thousand years, Christians have acknowledged that studying a spectrum of the liberal arts gives the student at least a hint of the majesty and diversity of God’s creation and, thus, of God’s own greatness.

-There is a third reason why both lay people as well as full-time missionaries and pastors can benefit from an education in the liberal arts.
-The liberal arts directly enhance the study of the Bible and theology.
-The more one knows about ancient history, for example, the more accurately one can understand the original meaning of the Bible.
+Third, the liberal arts directly enhance the study of the Bible and theology.
+The more one knows about ancient history, for example, the more accurately one can understand original meanings of the Bible.
 And it is impossible to get a deep understanding of Christian theology without some knowledge of philosophy.
 And though less traditional, many people find the social sciences, such as psychology, sociology, and economics, genuinely helpful in applying Christian truth to new situations.
-To the extent that a pastor, missionary, or Christian layman needs to know the Bible, to understand Christian doctrine, and to apply both to new situations, to that same extent, the liberal arts will prove helpful indeed.
+To the extent that a pastor, missionary, or Christian lay person needs to know the Bible, to understand Christian doctrine, and to apply both to new situations, the liberal arts will prove helpful indeed.

 The Bible says every Christian is a priest, or in contemporary language, that every Christian is a minister.
-Even those Christians we normally call “laity” are in fact ministers; they minister as lawyers, businessmen, and school teachers, and they minister as family-members, neighbors, and citizens.
-I firmly believe that the combination of theological studies and the liberal arts — the integration of faith and learning — can empower each Christian’s ministry, whether that ministry is in business or politics or in full-time pastoring and missionary work.
+Even those Christians we normally call “laity” are in fact ministers; they minister as lawyers, business people, and school teachers, and they minister as family-members, neighbors, and citizens.
+TCU believes that the combination of theological studies and the liberal arts — the integration of faith and learning — can empower each Christian’s ministry, whether that ministry is in business or politics or in full-time pastoring and missionary work.